D3Brooksster/reactlyve-backend/README.md

 that the asset cannot be found or returns a general error, the server automatically retries once after a short delay.
 If a webhook is configured in Cloudinary, the final decision will be posted back to the backend.
-When a moderation decision is returned (either `approved` or `rejected`), the webhook handler calls Cloudinary's `explicit` API to generate the overlay and thumbnail derivatives so they appear alongside the original asset.
+When a moderation decision is returned with status `approved`, the webhook handler calls Cloudinary's `explicit` API to generate the overlay and thumbnail derivatives so they appear alongside the original asset.
+Rejected assets will not have derivatives until they are manually approved.

 Video moderation results may arrive asynchronously via Cloudinary.
 The `/api/webhooks/cloudinary` endpoint receives these callbacks and updates the